jbclifford94/Booga_booga-ding_-dong/README.md

 	-ec2.tf: key<br>
 	-alb.tf: sg and subnets
 3. Setup terraform variables
+4. Route53 for domain joshclifford.com
-4. Use EKS to deploy an ops cluster (promtheues, alertmanager, grafana, blackbox, Jenkins, Elasticsearch, filebeats, Kibana)
+5. Use EKS to deploy an ops cluster (promtheues, alertmanager, grafana, blackbox, Jenkins, Elasticsearch, filebeats, Kibana)
-5. Deploy prometheus (cAdvisor for k8s monitoring?)and/or cloudwatch monitoring.
+6. Deploy prometheus (cAdvisor for k8s monitoring?)and/or cloudwatch monitoring.
-6. Use Hashicorp Vault or Jenkins to setup secret management.
+7. Use Hashicorp Vault or Jenkins to setup secret management.
-7. Setup log rotation with ELK stack
+8. Setup log rotation with ELK stack
-8. Setup ansible patching
+9. Setup ansible patching
-9. Terraform/AWS resource discovery (possibly https://registry.terraform.io/providers/hashicorp/oci/latest/docs/guides/resource_discovery)
+10. Terraform/AWS resource discovery (possibly https://registry.terraform.io/providers/hashicorp/oci/latest/docs/guides/resource_discovery)

 ## Terraform
 - Create a ```terraform.tfvars``` file in the same directory as all the other terraform files.
 Add to following to that file: